gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 * Main program information (including priority and time slice settings, as well as the wide character encoding used during compilation).

-* List of arguments used in the ``gcc`` command for the compilation
+* List of arguments used in the compilation command

-* Attributes of the unit, including configuration pragmas used, an indication of whether the compilation was successful, exception model used etc.
+* Attributes of the unit, including the configuration pragmas used, an indication of whether the compilation was successful, and the exception model used.

-* A list of relevant restrictions applying to the unit (used for consistency) checking.
+* A list of relevant restrictions applying to the unit (used for consistency checking).

 * Categorization information (e.g., use of pragma ``Pure``).